marialobillo/marialobillo.github.io/_posts/2023-5-25-bookmark-tailwind-css-refresher.md

 I was facing the frontend challenge from Fontend Mentor, white it was building a website using TailwindCSS and Javascript.
-I thought I was good with my CSS skills, but I was using Boostrap probably too much.
+I thought I was good with my CSS skills, but I've bern using Boostrap probably too much.
 So it was great moment for a CSS refresher.

 So, at firt point I wanted to have FlexBox clear, and for that I found this website: [Flexbox Froggy](https://flexboxfroggy.com/).
 It was a great way to remember how to use Flexbox, and I really enjoyed it.